'Congo Does Not Take Any Orders From Anybody': Interview With President Joseph Kabila

 "Perfect elections"

-The former rebel commander Joseph Kabila was propelled into the presidency in 2001, at age 29, after his father President Laurent-Désiré Kabila's assassination.
+Former rebel commander Joseph Kabila was propelled into the presidency in 2001, at age 29, after his father President Laurent-Désiré Kabila's assassination.

 Now, he says his priority is to hold a peaceful, violence-free vote and set his country on a solid democratic path.